 I am sorry for the long absence.
 Between pushing ahead with the program I am working on and travels of my own, I have barely had time to catch my breath!
-I'll start by telling you about my recent trip to Paris with my girlfriend, Caitlin.
+I'll start by telling you about my recent trip to Paris with a friend.

 (While in Paris)